What is the cost of entering the awards?

 When will the short list be announced?

-The short list will be announced online on Friday 30th January 2020, with the official announcement in Inside Housing magazine on wc/ 17th February 2020.
+The short list will be announced online on Thursday 30th January 2020, with the official announcement in Inside Housing magazine on 14th February 2020.

 Will I be contacted if my entry is short listed?